craigfay/changelog/README.md

 ### August 2, 2019
 * Pairing the `ts-node` module with `nodemon` can allow you to watch for file changes, while also never needing to build TypeScript modules.
 Use the `exec`, `ext`, and `watch` properties of `nodemon.json` to accomplish this.
 * In Javascript, you can create a unique hash using `(+new Date()).toString(36)`.
 This doesn't guarantee uniqueness when parallel processes are using it.
+* Hashes with short keys and values will be stored in a serialized manner inside Redis.

 ### August 1, 2019
 * You can run `npm install` in a different directory with the `--prefix` flag: `npm --prefix ./src install`